stummjr/doc.scrapinghub.com/autoscraping.rst

 If your spider has only one template, the process is very simple: a scan is performed on every target page using the annotations in the template.
 If all **Required** fields are extracted in accordance with the relative positional algorithm and the extraction rules defined by the field data type (as described in the previous section), then the complete item is extracted.
 If some of the fields marked as **Required** are not found in the target, the item is not extracted.
 And if the item is extracted, it still must pass the duplicates detector check, which will decide, as aforesaid, whether the extracted item will be finally accepted or rejected.

-If your spider has more than one template, then templates are tried sequentially until the first success extraction occurs.
+If your spider has more than one template, the templates are tried sequentially until the first success extraction occurs.
 Then the duplicates detector is applied over the extracted item.
-The order in which templates are tried **is not** the same order in which they were created (as they appear in *Scrapinghub Dash*), but instead, they are sorted by the number of annotations they contain in order of descending.
+The order in which templates are tried **is not** the same order in which they were created (as they appear in *Scrapinghub Dash*), but instead they are sorted by the number of annotations they contain, in the order of descending.
 Only if a subset of templates has the same number of annotations, they will be tried according to their age (beginning with those created first).
 The rule of trying templates according to the number of annotations improves the efficiency of the general extraction algorithm, as the less annotations a template has, the more likely it is to extract an item by mistake (because there are less constraints to fulfill).
-So, this rule reduces the probability of getting a false positive with the wrong template.
-Also, the alternatives to handle this kind of false positives are easier to implement with this rule, because as a template has more annotations, the user has a chance to add more constraints.
+So, this rule reduces the probability of getting a false positive with the wrong template, and facilitates implementing the alternatives for handling such false positives (because as a template has more annotations, the user has a chance to add more constraints).

 Item Fields